plietar/malariasim-gc-writeup/GC.md

 Unfortunately, computers only have a finite amount of memory, therefore if the program were to allocate chunks of memory forever it would quickly run out and terminate[^OOM].
-For this reason, it is important that programs de-allocate chunks they do not use anymore.
+For this reason, it is important that programs deallocate chunks they do not use anymore.
 Once a chunk has been deallocated, it can be re-used for another purpose.